aamickle/MickleLab/_pages/recruit.md

 #### Graduate Students

-We currently have funding for one graduate student!
+We currently have funding for at least one graduate student!
 We are involved in two Graduate School Programs.
 Please click on the link below for more details on how to apply for these programs.
 If you are already in the program and interested in rotating, please reach out directly to Aaron Mickle via email.

 [Interdisciplinary Doctoral Program in Biomedical Sciences (IDP) at the Medical College of Wisconsin]( https://www.mcw.edu/education/graduate-school/graduate-school-programs/Biomedical-sciences-phd)